gutozntt/tf-repo-example-multi-env/README.md

-# tf-repo-example-multi-env
+# Terraform Multiple Environments in a Single Repo

-Example of folder structure for hosting multiple terraform environments with automated pipelines in a single github repository.
+This is an example of how to use a single Github Repository with automated pipelines through Github Actions to run multiple Terraform environments.